mykelalvis/FT/Traveller/WORKING/Mongoose/Secrets of the Ancients.md

 #### THE WALL

 The first Queen of Rifles ordered the construction of defensive ramparts to protect the Ilimdaki against the Hunters.
 These fortifications are still in place, perfectly maintained and secure as they were 200 years ago.
-The Wall is eight metres high on average with a bastion placed every kilometre and gatling guns and rifle emplacements all along the walls.
-Vegetation has been cleared on either side of the Wall, creating a 200-metre wide kill zone.
+The Wall is eight meters high on average with a bastion placed every kilometer and gatling guns and rifle emplacements all along the walls.
+Vegetation has been cleared on either side of the Wall, creating a 200-meter wide kill zone.

 The Wall is not a perfect defence against the resourceful and vicious Hunters but proof against most attacks.
 Incursions are a rare event and the Ilimdaki have the advantage of both numbers and technology.